Cart

 Once you know the firmness level you need, the next step is choosing the right materials.
 The type of mattress you sleep on plays a massive role in cushioning your shoulder and providing the right kind of support.
 Let's look at how the three most common mattress types—memory foam, innerspring, and hybrid—perform when it comes to soothing shoulder pain.

-Memory Foam: Deep Contouring for Your Shoulders
+Memory Foam: For Deep Contouring and Relief

 Memory foam is famous for its deep, hugging feel, which is exactly what makes it a fantastic choice for shoulder pain.
 This material responds to your body heat and weight, softening and contouring to your unique shape.
 For your shoulders, this means the foam cradles the joint, allowing it to sink in just enough to relieve pressure.
 This even weight distribution helps keep your spine aligned while you sleep, preventing new aches from forming.
 If you love the feeling of being gently held by your bed, a memory foam mattress could be your ticket to pain-free mornings.